mauville-technologies/cross-engine/README.md

 - CMake
 - Python3 (setup scripts)

-### Windows
-Windows is a pain in the a** for some things.
-Here are some things you will probably need to have set up yourself:

-- MinGW installed and on your $Path variable

 ## Setup

 I'm trying to keep a set of scripts in the `\s` folder that will maintain dependencies, perform